 An option to resend an unopened email

-Purpose: To increase the open rates.
+Purpose: Increasing open rates.

-If you notice that some subscribers haven’t opened your email, it could mean that the subject line was not appealing enough or the timing was wrong.
+If you notice that some subscribers haven’t opened your email, it may mean that the subject line was not appealing enough or the timing was wrong.
 Make sure the email service provider of your choice has an option to resend an unopened email with a different subject line at a more convenient time for the user.

 Analytics and reports